 Everyone wants to maintain a safe car for themselves and their family but often it's the little things, like keeping an eye on your tyre's tread wear, that go overlooked.
 Your tyre's treads need to be big enough to allow water to be channelled out from underneath the tyre and prevent the car from sliding over a wet road.
 If you haven't driven in the wet for a while you might not notice your lack of tread until it's too late so make sure you keep an eye on your tyres and replace them when they need it.

-Bring your car into Brendale Service Centre for all your tyre needs.
+Bring your car into Brendale Automotive for all your tyre needs.
 We are the local qualified mechanics in Brendale and we'll always provide you a high quality service and greet you with a smile.

 | Book Online Now |